daostack/arc/docs/library/organization.md

       orgName: 'Name of organization', // string, required, name of organization
       tokenName: 'xx', // string, required, name of organization's token
       tokenSymbol: 'xxx', // string, required, symbol of organization's token
-      founders: [], // an array of of founders
+      founders: // an array of founders, default is empty array [
+         { address:  '0x124...',
-      tokensForFounders: [], //  an array of amount of tokens that will be minted for each founder
+           tokens: 3.14, // how many tokens will be created and given to this founder
-      repForFounders: [], // an array with an amount of rep that will be created for each founder })
+           reputation: 1234, // how much reputaiton will be created and given to this founder }
+        ],

+    })

 See